 Information for families

-Children's Hospice South West's aim is to provide a home from home, with a relaxed and informal atmosphere, where sick children and their families can come for a much needed break from the ongoing strains they face at home.
+Children's Hospice South West's aim is to provide a home from home, with a relaxed and informal atmosphere, where sick children, young people and their families can come for a much needed break from the ongoing strains they face at home.

 The care we provide

 Our Care Teams at each hospice, led by a Head of Care, is made up of people with many different professional and personal backgrounds, but all share a commitment to working with children, young people and their families, and a wide experience of caring for children and young people.
 The Care Team work a shift system to ensure there is good continuity of care and a balance of different staff on all shifts, day or night.
 The range of personal backgrounds and professional expertise in our team is to help us meet the variety of individual needs each child and family will have and to ensure families from all walks of life feel comfortable.

 Medical support led by our Medical Director, is provided by a team of local GPs and paediatricians who will work in consultation with your own doctors.
 One of these doctors will visit our hospice each day and provide medical cover on a 24 hour basis, 365 days a year.